Skip to content

 • Intermediates up to a Google Attestation Root (for hardware attestation on certified devices).

-4. App sends {certChain, challenge, metadata} to your backend.
+4. App sends {certChain, challenge, metadata} to your back-end.

 1. Chain validation: X.509 path build and verify (signatures, BasicConstraints, EKU if present, issuer/subject continuity).

-2. Time validity: validate NotBefore / NotAfter on intermediates; tolerate known leaf-time quirks only if you apply strict freshness windows (see §6).
+2. Time validity: validate NotBefore/NotAfter on intermediates; tolerate known leaf-time quirks only if you apply strict freshness windows (see §6).

 3. Attestation root: anchor in Google’s published attestation-root set (keep updated).